 For many years, hard drives all had the same type of interface called IDE.
 IDE worked great and still works great if you have an older computer.
-As time went on, the hard-drive-changedemands for a hard drive increased and faster and larger drives were needed.
+As time went on, the demands for a hard drive increased and faster and larger drives were needed.
 The pictures and movies were getting bigger, programs were getting beefier and many folks needed lots of space to store their huge music collections.

 That is why in 2003 manufacturers started using the faster SATA interface for hard drives.
 This not only increased the speed of drives but it also allowed for bigger and better hard drives.
 For many years, both interfaces were available and you had both available depending on the computer that you purchased.
 Today, SATA is the standard and it is actually starting to get harder to purchase IDE hard drives.
 My advise is if you have an older computer that works great and you want to keep using it, pick up a couple spare IDE drives in case a failure occurs down the road.